telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 {{region radpdfprocessing-features-digital-signature_2}}

     // Define the certificate which will be used for the signing.
-	X509Certificate2 certificate = new X509Certificate2(certificateFilePath, certificateFilePassword);
+    System.Security.Cryptography.X509Certificates.X509Certificate2 certificate = new System.Security.Cryptography.X509Certificates.X509Certificate2(certificateFilePath, certificateFilePassword);

     // The name of the signature must be unique. string signatureName = "SampleSignature";

     // This is the Form XObject element that represents the contents of the signature field.
     Form form = new Form();
     form.FormSource = new FormSource();
     form.FormSource.Size = new Size(120, 120);

     // We will use the editor to fill the Form XObject.
     FixedContentEditor formEditor = new FixedContentEditor(form.FormSource);
     formEditor.DrawCircle(new Point(50, 50), 20);
     formEditor.DrawText(signatureName);

     // The Signature object is added to a signature field, so we can add a visualization to it.
     SignatureField signatureField = new SignatureField(signatureName);
     signatureField.Signature = new Signature(certificate);

     // The widget contains the Form XObject and defines the appearance of the signature field.
     SignatureWidget widget = signatureField.Widgets.AddWidget();
     widget.Rect = new Rect(new Point(200, 600), new Size(100, 100));
     widget.Border = new AnnotationBorder(100, AnnotationBorderStyle.Solid, null);
     widget.Content.NormalContentSource = form.FormSource;

     // The Widget class inherits from Annotation.
-And, as any other annotation, must be added to the respective collection of the page. page.Annotations.Add(widget);
+And, as any other annotation, must be added to the respective collection of the page.

+    RadFixedDocument document = new RadFixedDocument();
+    RadFixedPage page = document.Pages.AddPage();
+    page.Annotations.Add(widget);
     document.AcroForm.FormFields.Add(signatureField);

-	this.Export(document);
+    using (Stream stream = File.OpenWrite("signed.pdf"))
+    {
+        new PdfFormatProvider().Export(document, stream);
+    }
 {{endregion}}